 Nizar El Zarif has completed his Undergraduate degree form Beirut Arab university (2011) and his Master's degree from American University of Beirut (2014). he is currently a PhD student in electrical engineering in Polystim.
 His research is in Digital image Processing for Medical application which includes object recognition and obstacle detection.
 The objective is to create a medical device that can help guide the blind navigate the streets without aide.

-Pierre-Olivier Champagne a medical degree (2011) from the University of .
+Pierre-Olivier Champagne recieved a medical degree (2011) from the University of Montral.
 He is currently completing is residency in neurosurgery at University of Montréal.
-He is a PhD candidate in laboratory.
+He is a PhD candidate in Polystim neurotechnologies laboratory.
 Pierre-Olivier’s research aims to develop a new measure method of cerebral activity using superparamagnetic nanoparticles.
 This in order to increase the precision of measures of cerebral activity between the different regions of the brain.

-Bouali in Tunis () in 1988.
-He engineering in Engineering (Design of option) the National Engineering of Sousse – () in 2012. , has the Polystim Neurotechnologies , Final graduation and in .
-In 2013, a Master () in Engineering at Polytechnique in Polystim and in 2014, to a direct transition Master to . , a . in Engineering in the .
+Moez Bouali was born in Tunis (Tunisia) in 1988.
+He obtained his engineering degree in Electrical Engineering (Design of Electronic Systems option) from the National Engineering School of Sousse – ENISo (Tunisia) in 2012.
+Since, he has joined the Polystim Neurotechnologies laboratory, where he completed his Final graduation project and worked in two other research projects.
+In 2013, he started a research Master (MASc) in Electrical Engineering at Polytechnique Montreal in Polystim laboratory and in 2014, he was accepted to make a direct transition Master to Ph.D.
+Since then, he is pursuing a Ph.D. in Electrical Engineering in the same laboratory.

-Elie received the Bachelor of Engineering degree (BE) in 2012, the Master of Engineering degree (ME) in 2014, in Biomedical engineering from the Holy Spirit University of .
-He is currently a candidate at ’ laboratory.
+Elie Bou Assi received the Bachelor of Engineering degree (BE) in 2012, the Master of Engineering degree (ME) in 2014, in Biomedical engineering from the Holy Spirit University of Kaslik.
+He is currently a Ph.D candidate at Polystim Neurotechnologies’ laboratory.
 Elie’s research interests focus on the prediction of epileptic seizures.
 He mainly works on applying advanced signal processing and artificial intelligence techniques in an attempt to develop new forecasting methods allowing a reliable use in clinical applications.

-Hussein on 1988 in Lebanon and (BE) in Electrical and Computer Engineering (ECE) the American of Beirut (AUB) in 2011.
-He Masters of Engineering (ME) in ECE; class of 2013; on Security, AUB as .
-He as a assistant at AUB 2011 and 2013 and a of the NetSecReasearch.org group at AUB.
-He as a at AUB ( 2013) and at Arts Sciences and Technology (AUL, CHTOURA Campus) in 2015.
-In 2014, Hussein for RAADTECH Consulting; , as a a MATLAB software to model and a of people on panic.
-He the position of the IT manager at Group 2015.
-And the start of 2016, Hussein the team of Polystim (www.polystim.org); at Polytechnique Montreal, as a . candidate.
+Hussein was born on 1988 in Lebanon and received his bachelor degree (BE) in Electrical and Computer Engineering (ECE) from the American University of Beirut (AUB) in 2011.
+He got his Masters of Engineering degree (ME) in ECE; class of 2013; with emphasis on Security, from AUB as well.
+He served as a research assistant at AUB between 2011 and 2013 and was a member of the NetSecReasearch.org group at AUB.
+He also worked as a lab instructor at AUB (Fall 2013) and at Arts Sciences and Technology University (AUL, CHTOURA Campus) in 2015.
+In 2014, Hussein worked for RAADTECH Consulting; Australia, as a research engineer where he developed a MATLAB software to model and simulate a crowd of people on panic.
+He occupied the position of the IT manager at Kanaan Group Hotel during 2015.
+And since the start of 2016, Hussein joined the research team of Polystim (www.polystim.org); at Polytechnique Montreal, as a Ph.D. candidate.

 Research Master Student

-Maryam received B.S. degree in Electrical Engineering from Tehran Branch of Azad University (Iran) in 2011.
-After graduation, she joined Company in Tehran.
+Maryam Mohajertehrani received B.S. degree in Electrical Engineering from Tehran Branch of Azad University (Iran) in 2011.
+After graduation, she joined Fanavari Mobin Saman Company in Tehran.
 Her main task was performing design of electronic and communication boards.
-Maryam is currently a graduate student pursuing a Master's degree Polystim Neurotechnologies laboratory.
+Maryam is currently a graduate student pursuing a Master's degree iat Polystim Neurotechnologies laboratory.
 Her work activities focuses on harvesting energy from data lines for avionics applications.

 Alireza received his Bachelor’s degree from Ferdowsi University of Mashhad, Iran, and, his Master’s degree from KNT University, Tehran, Iran, both in Electrical Engineering.
 He joined Research Lab. for Integrated Circuits and Systems (ICAS) as a Research Assistant in 2008, working on multichannel neural recording systems, where he then served as Neural Interfacing Thrust Coordinator until May 2013.
 In the same faculty of ECE, he also served as instructor for a few laboratory courses, as co-advisor for several Master's theses, and Bachelor's projects, and as teacher assistant for a few graduate courses.
 In May 2013, he joined Polystim Neurotechnologies Lab. at Polytechnique Montreal as a Research Intern, where he’s working on his Master's studies focused on energy-efficient Wireless Sensor Network (WSN) protocol, ultra-low-power RF Tranciever, and low-power System-on-Chip (SoC), to realize a proposed idea called Brain-ASNET: Brain Area Sensor NETwork.